iden3/flutter-rapidsnark/README.md

 ## License

-flutter-rapidsnark is part of the iden3 project 0KIMS association.
-Please check the [COPYING](./COPYING) file for more details.
+flutter_rapidsnark is part of the iden3 project 0KIMS association.
+Please check the [LICENSE](./LICENSE) file for more details.